-The Union County College Alumni Association sponsors social and educational events in close collaboration with the Office of College Life.
-Students, graduates, and former students are encouraged to contact the Alumni Affairs Office on the Cranford Campus to become involved in Alumni events at www.ucc.edu/Alumni/AlumAssoc.
+The Union County College Alumni Association sponsors social and educational events .
+Students, graduates, and former students are encouraged to contact the Alumni Affairs Office located in the Foundation Office on the Cranford Campus to become involved in Alumni events at www.ucc.edu/go/alumni/AlumAssoc .
 The purpose of this nonprofit organization is to "advance the mission of Union County College by maintaining a continuing relationship between the College and the community."